teppyboy/SirHurtAPI/README.md

 ```
 ### Bugs (so don't judge me by not telling bugs)
 - When enabled auto inject then quit RBX while injecting then the app will lag :/
 - If you use isNewVersionAvailable() then u download latest SirHurtAPI.dll to replace this then your app will get error about Access is denied.
-To fix that you must use an external app to download and replace SirHurtAPI.dll
+To fix that you must use an external app to download and replace SirHurtAPI.dll or Wait a second using Thread.Sleep or await Task.Delay then update the dll
 ### Old bugs (fixed now)
 - Execute(string script, true) will cause loop with revert forever that cause user might couldn't execute script.
 (Sorry for not notice fast bc i forgot my GitHub password XD)
 - Won't auto-update sirhurt dll